 Mint Chocolate Oreo Bars — These three-layered Oreo bars are easy to make and are almost no-bake!
 The bars are full of mint flavor, a perfect complement for the chocolate fudge and the chocolate-filled Oreo cookie crust.

-Mint and Chocolate Fudge Oreo Bars
+Layered Mint Oreo Bars Recipe

-I was trialing a chocolate-mint loafcake-bread and it kept failing.
+I was trialing a chocolate-mint loaf cake and it kept failing.
 It tasted great, but it wasn’t pretty.
 I almost made cupcakes, but was already inundated with cake, nor did I want to pipe frosting.